- Jul 09, 2020

 As their parent, be a role model for organization, neat and tidiness in the house.
 Make sure you set up your home in such a way and establish that everything in the house has its set place.
 Your child also needs their own quiet space to unwind, especially when feeling overwhelmed.

 Praise your child when they complete a task or are behaving appropriately.
 It is super important as this can help your child with impulse control and attention skills.
 Empathize with them as well.
 Put yourself in their shoes.
 It will help develop a stronger bond with the child, which can be beneficial to fight against ADHD together as a team.

 Cognitive Behavioral Therapy (CBT)

 It is the most effective therapy for an ADHD child.
 It is a form of talk psychotherapy, that is a hands-on approach, and problem-solving based.
 It will teach your child to focus and potentially change their pattern of thoughts, differentiate between negative and positive behaviors, and respond rationally.
 It also helps manage emotions, like anger, stress, and anxiety.
-To book an appointment for CBT with MindShift Psychological Services, click here.
+To book an appointment for CBT with MindShift Psychological Services, visit our CBT Treatment page.

 Child Psychology and Teen Therapy

 Two main factors contribute to the development of mental illnesses: genetics and environment.
 Therefore, your childhood and child psychology is known to play a vital role in mental health.
 It is a huge topic of research in psychology for a reason.